-A boulder sampling survey was conducted by Purepoint during July 2006.
-The survey documented boulders of granite, biotite schist, pegmatite, meta-sediment and amphibolite.
-The highest uranium value returned was 1.30% U3O8 from an autunite and biotite bearing quartz vein hosted in a biotite gneiss (metasediment) boulder located west of Long Lake (Figure 11).
+The 2006 Long Lake survey documented boulders of granite, biotite schist, pegmatite, meta-sediment and amphibolite.
+A highlight of the boulder sampling was $1.30\%~U_3O_8$ returned from an autunite and biotite bearing quartz vein hosted in a biotite gneiss (metasediment) boulder located west of Long Lake (Figure 13).